-Since 2018, CARB and the local air districts have partnered to successfully administer over \$760 million in incentive funds to clean up over 9,600 agricultural vehicles, engines, and equipment through the FARMER Program.
-To continue this partnership and provide local assistance throughout the State, staff will continue to work with local air districts to administer and implement the FARMER program.
+Since 2018, CARB, local air districts, and the agricultural industry have partnered to successfully administer over \$760 million in incentive funds to clean up over 9,600 agricultural vehicles, engines, and equipment through the FARMER Program.
+To continue this partnership and provide local assistance throughout the State, staff will continue to work with local air districts to administer and implement the FARMER Program.
+Program.